wso2/choreo-samples/sfdc-new-case-to-gsheet-row/readme.md

-Use template (Salesforce New Case to Google Sheets Row) to create a new row in Google Sheets for a new case in Salesforce.
+# Salesforce New Case to Google Sheets Row
 ## Use case
-This integration template helps to create a spreadsheet for each new case in salesforce.
-There is a listener in the template.
+This integration sample helps to create a spreadsheet for each new case in salesforce.
+There is a listener in the sample.
 It listens to the changes that happen for a case record in salesforce.
-If there is a new case created in the salesforce then this template fetches all data of that case record and creates a spreadsheet with the case information.
+If there is a new case created in the salesforce then this sample fetches all data of that case record and creates a spreadsheet with the case information.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_new_case_to_gsheet_row <newProjectName>`
 * Netsuite account
 * Google cloud platform account